reporting pixel for marketing campaign

 APPLICATION DETAILS

-Step 2: Submit a Writing Sample & Presentation/Video – These must be submitted to admissions@rockford.edu by Friday, January 5, 2024.
+Step 2: Submit an Essay & Video Presentation – These must be submitted to admissions@rockford.edu by Friday, January 9, 2026.

-The presentation or video submission: We are looking for a presentation or video about something you are proud of and why.
-Your submission must be at least 10 slides of content or 5 minutes in length (video).
-You can make a video submission narrating your presentation or appear in a video submission explaining what you are proud of.
-The presentation should be a PowerPoint or Google Slides format.
-The video submission should be in a MP4 or YouTube link format.
+The video presentation: Submit a video presentation about an accomplishment you are proud of and why.
+Your submission must be 5 to 10 minutes in length.
+Your video should have an audio and visual recording of yourself, and you may integrate additional visual aids, such as slides, additional videos, photos, etc., into the video.
+The video submission should be a single MP4 file.
 A few examples of project topics that have been submitted in the past include: an art exhibit, a video game they coded, a service trip, a school project or a community service project, or a club they started.

 IMPORTANT DATES